zeroc-ice/ice-builder-eclipse/README.md

 The `Include Directories` list allows you to specify Slice include directories passed to `slice2java` through its `-I` option.
-These directories are searched by `slice2java` in the order you specified.
-The Ice Builder adds automatically the Slice directory found within `Ice Home` at the end of this list.
+These directories are searched by `slice2java` in the order you specify them.
+The Ice Builder automatically adds the Slice directory found within `Ice Home` to the end of this list.

 You can pass additional options to the Slice compiler with the `Additional Options` field.
 For a list of all supported options and their descriptions,